cyclopticnerve/PyPlate/README.md

 ```

 Enter the required information, and 'pymaker.py' will create the required files
-and folders in a subdirectory of 'BASE_DIR/SUB_DIR'.
+and folders in a subdirectory of 'DIR_BASE'.

 From there you are free to modify the projects in your favorite IDE.